css/csso/README.md

 #### Scopes

 Scopes is designed for CSS scope isolation solutions such as [css-modules](https://github.com/css-modules/css-modules).
-Scopes are similar to namespaces and defines lists of class names that exclusively used on some markup.
-This information allows the optimizer to move rulesets more agressive.
-Since it assumes selectors from different scopes can't to be matched on the same element.
-That leads to better ruleset merging.
+Scopes are similar to namespaces and define lists of class names that exclusively used on some markup.
+This information allows the optimizer to move rules more agressive.
+Since it assumes selectors from different scopes don't match for the same element.
+This can improve rule merging.

 Suppose we have a file: